Coleman Law Firm of Jacksonville, FL.

 FLORIDA ADVANCE DIRECTIVES

-If both you and your spouse are in your first marriage, of long term duration, and you have one set of common children, your durable power of attorney most likely should be different from the power of attorney for someone who is in their second or third marriage, as is their spouse, and you have children from a previous marriage, your spouse has children from a previous marriage, perhaps you have children together, and you want your assets to be available for your spouse’s support and comfort after your death, but you want your assets to go to your children after your spouse’s death.
-A Florida specific power of attorney can include provisions to allow your attorney in fact to change your last will and testament or your revocable living trust, to change beneficiary designations for life insurance policies or retirement plans; or your Florida durable specific power of attorney can exclude those provisions, and include others.
+If both you and your spouse are in your first marriage, the marriage is of long term duration, and you have one set of common children, your durable power of attorney most likely should be different from the power of attorney for someone who is in a second or third marriage, and there are children from a previous marriage.
+Perhaps you and your spouse have children together, and you want your assets to be available for your spouse’s support and comfort after your death, but you want your assets to go to your children after your spouse’s death.
+A Florida specific durable power of attorney can include provisions to allow your attorney-in-fact to change your last will and testament or your revocable living trust, as well as beneficiary designations for life insurance policies or retirement plans; or your Florida specific durable power of attorney can exclude these provisions, and include others.

-If you need the assistance of a estate planning attorney in Jacksonville, or throughout Florida, please call us toll free at 866-510-9099, or email us at Info@TheColemanLawFirm.net.
+If you need the assistance of an estate planning attorney in Jacksonville, or throughout Florida, please call us toll free at 866-510-9099, or email us at Info@TheColemanLawFirm.com.

 For more information about advance directives, including how to create a living will, health care powers of attorney or durable powers of attorney, please contact The Coleman Law Firm at (904) 448-1969 [toll free at 866-510-9099] or email us at Info@TheColemanLawFirm.com